theronhitchman/differential-geometry/projects/index.md

 #### Curves

-Bertrand Mates, Which way did the bicycle go?, contact between curves, involutes and evolutes, the isoperimetric problem, spherical images, Fenchel and Fary-Milnor theorems, other connections to knot theory, the Cauchy-Crofton formula, Hopf's Umlaufsatz, Ovals and the four vertex theorem, planes curves of constant width, the Darboux vector, pedal curves, the Bishop framing
+Bertrand Mates, Which way did the bicycle go?, contact between curves, involutes and evolutes, the isoperimetric problem, spherical images, Fenchel and Fáry-Milnor theorems, other connections to knot theory, the Cauchy-Crofton formula, Hopf's Umlaufsatz, Ovals and the four vertex theorem, planes curves of constant width, the Darboux vector, pedal curves, the Bishop framing.

 #### Surfaces